Swimming Holes in Oregon

 Frequently Asked Questions

-How many swimming holes are in OR?
+How many swimming holes are in Oregon?

-Our directory lists 36 natural swimming destinations in OR, spanning 4 water types: Rivers (10), Varies - see belows (5), River/Falls (4), Hot Springs (3).
+Our directory lists 36 natural swimming destinations in Oregon, spanning 4 water types: Rivers (10), Varies - see belows (5), River/Falls (4), Hot Springs (3).
 Of these, 16 (44%) are free to access and 20 require an entry fee or parking pass.

-OR's 36 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools, and waterfall plunge pools.
+Oregon's 36 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools, and waterfall plunge pools.
 Notable water bodies include Alvord Hot Springs, Varies-see below, BAGBY AREA, North Umpqua River, Coquille River.

-Which swimming holes in OR are free?
+Which swimming holes in Oregon are free?

-16 of the 36 swimming holes in OR (44%) are listed as free to access.
+16 of the 36 swimming holes in Oregon (44%) are listed as free to access.
 The remaining 20 are in managed areas such as state parks or national forests that charge a day-use or parking fee — typically $5–$10 per vehicle.
 Always verify current fee information with the managing agency before your visit, as prices change.

-Based on the conditions reported across OR's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across Oregon's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Spring-fed pools in the state often maintain consistent temperatures year-round.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-30 officially managed sites in OR typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+30 officially managed sites in Oregon typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in OR do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+Most swimming holes in Oregon do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
 20 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.